mc-oc/RaidInstallation/README.md

   * Remote Light Controller Network Service.
 * `remote-door-controller`
   * Remote Door Controller Network Service
+* `lease-drone`
+  * Lease drone.
+This drone will scan a square block area attempting to leash any entity

 *Please notice that this package may be used for development purposes by the owner and therefore could contain incomplete and buggy programs.*